zimmski/tavor/doc/format.md

 ### <a name="grouping-optional"></a>Optional group

 The optional group allows the whole group token to be optional.
-In the next example the <code>START</code> token can hold the string "funny" or "very funny".
+In the next example the `START` token can hold the string "funny" or "very funny".

 ```tavor
 START = ?("very ") "funny"